Being a college professor, at times, is about a lot more than teaching.

 You juggle administrative tasks.
-You serve as part-therapist for all of your students, and when you are teaching four courses, as I am, that is a lot of students.
+You serve as part-therapist for all of your students, and when you are teaching many courses, that is a lot of students.
 You receive the same questions in threes and fives every day.
 They email you a few more times if you don’t respond quickly enough for them, even if 24 hours hasn’t yet elapsed.

 You explain assignments.
 You explain assignments again.
 You offer book recommendations to your high-ambition students even though the books in the course are really fine.
 You reach out to the eight students who have fallen off the face of the earth because you want to make sure they’re okay.
 You grade.
 You explain the grades when people are unhappy.
 You send out announcements and memos.
 You encourage discussion.
 You lecture with your bright professor-persona turned up to 11 because you want to convey welcome and warmth and passion about learning through the flatness of video chat.
 You review next week’s content and get ready to do it all over again.

-I have been juggling some version of the above along with my full-time job for quite a while now I am a full time professor; I am a full time administrator.
+I have been juggling some version of the above along with my full-time job for quite a while now.
 The resulting workload, the endless email processional of other people’s needs and requests—both students and colleagues—has taken a toll on my mood and my demeanor.